iree-org/iree/benchmarks/README.md

 The https://buildkite.com/iree/iree-benchmark Buildkite pipeline runs on each commit to the `main` branch and posts those results to the dashboard.
-The pipeline also runs on pull requests with the `buildkite:benchmark` label, posting results compared against their base commit as comments.
+The pipeline also runs on pull requests with the `buildkite:benchmark-*` label, posting results compared against their base commit as comments.

 ## Types of benchmarks